Franchising and sustainability are increasingly being uttered in the same conversations among franchise prospects and franchisors alike.

 Companies that have traditionally turned away from investing in sustainability are now witnessing how consumers are making their purchasing decisions based on whether products or business practices have a positive or negative impact on the environment.
 And they’re running to catch up.

-Part and parcel of the shift toward green business models, franchisees within the Winmark family of franchise brands have been building a consumer culture in which sustainability is a top priority for the past three decades.
+Part and parcel of the shift toward green business models, franchisees within the Winmark network of franchise brands have been building a consumer culture in which sustainability is a top priority for the past three decades.